Tag: tourist attractions in marrakech

 Image by Freebird Tracey.

-The setting was peaceful despite it being in the busy medina, with tourists shopping in the street below.
+The setting was peaceful, despite it being in the busy medina.
+There were tourists shopping in the street below.
+I was still able to enjoy my meal feeling relaxed and stressfree.
+I took my time and didn’t feel rushed.

 Image by Freebird Tracey.